 Frameworks & Systems

-AETDEW develops structured frameworks to address systemic gaps in engineering and technology capacity.
-These frameworks are informed by field observations, aligned with international standards, and designed for deployment across diverse regional contexts.
+AETDEW is developing engineering and technology frameworks intended to address systemic gaps in capacity and collaboration.
+These initiatives are being informed by field engagement, regional dialogue, and alignment with international approaches across diverse contexts.

 QTVET Model